After Alaska teen's murder, cybersecurity experts warn of catfishing predators

 Breaking News Emails

-Denali Brehmer, 18, was charged in the murder of Cynthia Hoffman, 19, who Brehmer and another teen allegedly shot in an Alaska park earlier this month.
-Prosecutors say Brehmer made a plan to kill Hoffman after the man promised to pay her millions for evidence of her murdering someone.
+Denali Brehmer, 18, was charged in the murder of Cynthia Hoffman, 19, whom Brehmer and another teen allegedly shot in an Alaska park earlier this month.
+Prosecutors say Brehmer made the plan to kill Hoffman after the man promised to pay her millions for evidence of her murdering someone.

 Authorities say Darin Schilmiller, 21, of Indiana, created a fake online persona as a millionaire from Kansas named “Tyler” and began a relationship with Brehmer.
 It quickly progressed to “I love you’s” and the two called each other “babe” over text messages, according to court documents.

-Schilmiller eventually convinced Brehmer to commit murder and sexual assault and send him photos and videos of the crimes in exchange for $9 million dollars, authorities said.
+Schilmiller eventually convinced Brehmer to commit murder and sexual assault and send him photos and videos of the crimes in exchange for $9 million, authorities said.
 It was after the teen committed the horrific crimes that she found out she had been catfished by Schilmiller, they said.

 Catfishing is when a person creates a fake online identity in order to deceive someone into a relationship.